The Road to Gentrification Will Be Lit With Edison Bulbs

 I found two dense concentrations of Edison-lit shops, restaurants and cafés on Flatbush Avenue.
 The first is between Grand Army Plaza and Atlantic Avenue, where Flatbush runs past Park Slope—one of the most sought-after neighborhoods on the Eastern seaboard.
 There is a second burst of vintage incandescence from Empire Boulevard to Caton Avenue, in the more recently upscaled neighborhood of Prospect-Lefferts Gardens.

 The observed density of Edison bulbs, it turns out, aligns precisely with data compiled on Trulia’s heat maps of residential property valuation and listing prices.
-Areas with the highest concentrations of tungsten were reliably one deep within or on the edges of neighborhoods with very expensive housing.
+Areas with the highest concentrations of tungsten were reliably ones deep within or on the edges of neighborhoods with very expensive housing.
 In fact, they map closely to market valuations of a million dollars or more.
 Once listing prices fall below seven digits, at about Beverley Road, the lights disappear.
 The last tungsten-bulbed establishment is close by, Forever Ink Bar, at the corner of Duryea Place near the recently restored Kings Theater.
 This is the southern front of gentrification in Brooklyn.
 Beyond this point, Flatbush becomes Main Street of one of the largest West Indian communities in the world beyond the Caribbean.

 From Forever Ink to Avenue U (a three-mile run, nearly half my walk), I found not a single Edison bulb—none in the hundreds of West Indian shops and eateries; none by Brooklyn College; none in the busy blocks through Orthodox Midwood; none as the avenue glides expansively across the quiet residential terrain of Flatlands and Marine Park.
 It was as if I had tripped an invisible cultural switch.
 I came across just one near-exception, a cozy Caribbean wine bar—Sip Unwine—near Ditmas Avenue, but their pendants used regular incandescent bulbs.